DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 - **Dataset Year Parsing**: Some USGS dataset bucket names have non-standard formatting that prevents correct date/year extraction.
 For example, buckets like "AR_NorthEast_1_D22" will not have their dates parsed correctly, which can impact the `--most-recent` functionality and visualization year labels.

+## To do:
+- Add CRS option during download
+- Add bulk download support using an input GeoPackage

 ## License

 GPL 3-Clause.
 See [LICENSE](LICENSE) file for details.